jdanielescanez/quantum-solver/README.md

 ]
 ```

 With these steps, your protocol can be simulated from the main program `src/main_crypto.py`.
+Consider making a Pull Request for the changes to be made publicly effective.

 ## Documentation